 New and emerging scientific evidence suggests that COVID-19 may be transmitted by individuals who are not displaying any symptoms of the illness (asymptomatic or pre-symptomatic).
-The extended use of facemasks by health and social care workers and the wearing of face coverings by visitors is designed to protect staff and individuals in their care and the full guidance and associated FAQs is available on the Scottish Government's COVID-19 web page.
+The extended use of facemasks by health and social care

 For medical grade face masks, a poster detailing the 'Dos and don'ts' of wearing a face mask is available for use.